Listen to This Post

 It takes extra days from the point where they are picked up and dropped off to set sail.

 Port drop-offs are the easiest because the timeline for delivery is the most predictable.
 This will take about 10 days to Oahu from the sailing date until it is ready for pickup.
-When it comes to a vehicle that is going to Hilo, Kahului, Nawiliwili, or Kona, add up to 7 more days because it needs to be transferred to a ferry that will bring them into those other islands after stopping in Oahu (Honolulu port).
+When it comes to a vehicle that is going to Hilo, Kahului, Nawiliwili, or Kona, it takes longer.
+Add up to 7 more days.
+This is because a ferry needs to move it.
+The ferry will bring them into those other islands after stopping in Oahu (Honolulu port).
 This includes all inspections.

 Door to Port Pickups

 This is where time will vary the most.
 A vehicle traveling all the way from the northeast will take some more time.
 It takes longer than one coming from the nearby western states.
 Typically, a carrier taking your vehicle to the port will travel no more than 500 miles in a day.

 Let’s take a vehicle coming from New Jersey and going to Honolulu.
 This vehicle will take roughly three to three and a half weeks.
 It would take about 5-6 days on the road just to get to port.
 It will then likely site for a couple of days longer at the port.
 This is because the sail date is estimated.
 Sail dates are planned around the time the vehicle is likely be there.
 Once loaded will take about 10 days to Oahu until it is ready for pickup.
 For Hilo, Kahului, Nawiliwili, or Kona, add up to 7 more days.
 This also includes all inspections.

 Although Hawaii is another state, the vehicle is traveling on the ocean.
 So there are differences to the U.S. Mainland.
 Vehicles to Hawaii are inspected by the Department of Agriculture.
 The government wants to protect the environment of the island.

 Vehicles can arrive sooner than estimated.
 We try to be conservative with time, however you do have 5 days of free storage.